JamesMackman/titan-golf/README.md

 - **Golf Course Reviews and Ratings**

   - I could create a section/new page where golfers can leave reviews and ratings for both the golf course and its facilities.
-This would be a place where users can share their experiences, rate the course on various criteria (e.g., course condition, difficulty, scenery), and provide written reviews.
+This would be a place where users can share their experiences, rate the course on various criteria (e.g., course condition, difficulty, scenery, clubhouse facilities), and provide written reviews.
 This feature would help golfers understand the golf course and show the honest positives and negatives of the overall club.

 ## Testing

-- I tested that this webpage works across mulitple different platforms such as: Chrome, safari and Firefox.
+- I tested that this webpage works across mulitple different web browsers including Chrome, Safari and Firefox.
-- I tested and confirmed that this project is responsive across all screen sizes from mobile to tablet, all the way upto desktop screens using chrome dev tools.
+- I tested and confirmed that this project is responsive across all screen sizes from mobile to tablet, all the way upto desktop screens using Chrome dev tools.
 - I confirmed that all of the navigation links across all of the project work correctly and the user will get taken to the correct places.
-- I confirmed that the links to different pages in the header and readable and easy to understand and navigate.
+- I confirmed that the links to different pages in the header are readable and easy to understand and navigate.
-- I have confirmed that the form works.
-It will only accept a submission when every box is filled out correctly and the submit button works.
+- I have confirmed that the form works with correct field validation applied.
+It will only accept a submission when every box is filled out correctly.

 ### Validator Testing